 China experience, comparative advantage, and the rural reconstruction experiment

-Since China’s accession to the WTO in 2001, “China experience” in the Western theoretical discourse could be extracted into two points.
-First, China’s high growth rate, lasting over thirty years, has benefited from institutional change in the four dimensions of privatization, marketization, liberalization, and globalization that are implied with Western ideology.
-Second, China’s comparative advantage in attracting foreign investment can be mainly attributed to its rich labor resource.
-Clearly, these two assertions are shaping the world’s understanding of China in an increasing profound manner.
+Since China's accession to the WTO in 2001, "China experience" in the Western theoretical discourse could be extracted into two points.
+First, China's high growth rate, lasting over thirty years, has benefited from institutional change in globalisation that are implicated with Western ideology.
+Second, China's comparative advantage in attracting foreign investment can be mainly attributed to its rich labor resource.
+Clearly, these two assertions are shaping the world's understanding of China in an increasingly profound manner.

 ISBN of the source publication: 9781612050379

 The first draft in Chinese was published in Open Times, February 2008.
 This version is revised in March 2009.

 Wen, T., Dong, X., Yang, S., Qiu, J. & Lau, K. C. (2012).
 China experience, comparative advantage, and the rural reconstruction experiment.
 In A. Dirlik, R. Prazniak & A. Woodside (Eds.), Global capitalism and the future of agrarian society (pp.77-89).
 Boulder, Colorado: Paradigm Publishers